 The CTMRD program provides benefits to three distinct groups among water-using property owners.
-These include the "Service Fee Boundary Benefit Group" and the two
+These include the "Service Fee Boundary Benefit Group" and the two "Contaminated Boundary Benefit Groups" (residential and non-residential).
+The proposed

-"Contaminated Boundary Benefit Groups" (residential and non-residential).
-The proposed Service Area Boundary map is shown on Attachment 2 and the Contaminant Boundary map is shown on Attachment 4.
+Service Area Boundary map is shown on Attachment 2 and on Attachment 4 together with the Contaminant Boundary.